Kurwongbah

 AreaSearch analysis of residential development drivers sees Kurwongbah recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Kurwongbah had around 2 dwellings receiving development approval per year over the past 5 financial years from FY-21 to FY-25, totalling an estimated 11 homes.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Kurwongbah has experienced around 2 dwellings receiving development approval per year over the past 5 financial years ending FY-25.
+This totals an estimated 11 homes.
 In FY-26 so far, 2 approvals have been recorded.
-This results in an average of 15.3 new residents per year for every home built.

 Frequently Asked Questions - Development